 Abstract

 Nostalgia, a sentimental longing for one’s past, is a social, self-relevant, and ambivalent (albeit predominantly positive) emotion.
 It fosters tenderness, social connectedness, life meaning, self-continuity, self-esteem, optimism, and inspiration.
 In two experiments, we manipulated nostalgia and examined mechanisms underlying its psychological benefits.
 Two communal mechanisms emerged consistently: love-friendship and unity-togetherness.
-We observed a few inconsistencies between experiments, with some effects being moderated by narcissism, which we tested exploratorily.
 The findings establish the sociality of nostalgia, identifying the communion mechanisms of love-friendship and unity-togetherness as mediators of nostalgia’s benefits.
-The findings also identified narcissism as a moderator of nostalgia’s benefits
+The findings also identified narcissism as a moderator of nostalgia’s benefits: although both high and low narcissists gained benefits via increased communion, high narcissists also experienced a reduction in some benefits due to decreased agency.

 Keywords: nostalgia, communion, agency, psychological benefits, narcissism

 From Nostalgia, Through Communion, to Psychological Benefits: